wp-plugins/easy-media-gallery/readme.txt

 * Google Maps / Google Street View (<em>[Pro Version](http://goo.gl/ckecFP "google maps gallery plugin")</em>)
 * 10+ Lightboxes (<em>[Pro Version](http://goo.gl/3vZHHb "best image lightbox plugin")</em>)

-**Gallery** - **Photo Albums** - **Portfolio** is a very customizable **plugin** that allow you to set display whatever you want like adjust colors, positions, grid, media sizes, hover effect and much more with one easy control panel.
-That easy control panel for experts it would save your time, and for you who do not have more knowledge about web programming or styling, of course this plugin will allow you to manage your gallery and portfolio much more easily.

 > #### **Live Demos**
 > * [Photo Albums](http://ghozylab.com/plugins/easy-media-gallery-pro/demo/best-gallery-and-photo-albums-demo/ "photo album plugin")
 > * [Gallery / Grid Gallery](http://ghozylab.com/plugins/easy-media-gallery-pro/demo/best-gallery-grid-galleries-plugin/ "gallery plugin - grid gallery")